 Social sites should link to other institutional sites wherever possible, including the college website and other social media networks.

 Keep the site current.

 All sites should be monitored daily and updated at least weekly.
 Any site that remains dormant for more than four weeks will be taken down.

 If you are representing CPCC when posting on a social media platform, acknowledge this.

 If you are not the designated site administrator and intend to post comments regularly as a contributor, you must inform your supervisor so that he/she understands and approves of your goals and tactics for use on behalf of CPCC.

 Want to create a new college presence on a social media site?
-For more information about the requirements and processes for creating a new social media presence, please click here.
+Learn the process and requirements set by Community Relations & Marketing Services.